boaromayo/Ruinology/README.md

 Ruinology
 ==========
-This is a prototype attempt for [Ld36]Ludum Dare 36[].
+This is a prototype attempt for [ld36][].
 Lost in an ancient maze, get out before it collapses!

 I may not finish within the 72-hour jam and will continue to finish it on my own.